 - 1. Assist the council in overseeing and supervising the city auditor; - 2.
 Assist the council in evaluating the proposed budget, including a mid-year report, and any amendments thereto; - 3.
-Assist the council in understanding the budget impacts resulting from council's actions; - 4.
-Assist the council in reviewing and evaluating the Innovation and Growth Fund; and - 5.
+Assist the council in understanding the budget impacts resulting from council's actions; and - 4.
+Assist the council in reviewing and evaluating the Innovation and Growth Fund. - 5.
 Assist the council in enhancing the city's ability to: - a.
 Improve the effectiveness and efficiency of city operations; - b.
 Improve the city's fiscal operations; - c.
 Adopt and adhere to a balanced budget; and - d.
-Comply with city policies, procedures, and regulatory requirements.
+Comply with city policies, procedures, and regulatory requirements. - 6.
+Review councilmember proposals for funding allocations that fall outside of the budget process.

 - 1. The B&A Committee shall receive, review, and forward to the council as appropriate, reports, recommendations, and updates from the city auditor. - 2.
 The B&A Committee shall receive and review the proposed budget and any material amendments thereto. - 3.
 The B&A Committee shall receive and review any key budget policy issues, including but not limited to, Annual Comprehensive Financial Report (ACFR) results, use of any year-end surplus, the mid-year report, budget priorities, use of unanticipated revenue, or proposed budget issues such as fee increases, prior to bringing forward to council. - 4.
-The B&A Committee may: - a. receive, review, and forward to the council, when relevant to city audits, any reports from the city treasurer, the department of finance, other city offices, or external auditors: - b. receive, review, and forward to the city council any reports and recommendations from the economic development department or city manager regarding the Innovation and Growth Fund; and
+The B&A Committee may: - a.
+Receive, review, and forward to the council, when relevant to city audits, any reports from the city treasurer, the department of finance, other city offices, or external auditors;